Deutsche Lufthansa AG (LHA.F) (ETR:LHA) PT Set at €8.60 by Sanford C. Bernstein

-Sanford C. Bernstein set a €8.60 ($10.12) price target on Deutsche Lufthansa AG (LHA.F) (ETR:LHA) in a report issued on Wednesday morning, Borsen Zeitung reports.
-The firm currently has a neutral rating on the stock.
+Sanford C. Bernstein set a €8.60 ($10.12) price objective on Deutsche Lufthansa AG (LHA.F) (ETR:LHA) in a report issued on Tuesday, Borsen Zeitung reports.
+The brokerage currently has a neutral rating on the stock.

 Deutsche Lufthansa AG operates as an aviation company in Germany and internationally.
 The company's Network Airlines segment offers passenger services through a route network of 273 destinations in 86 countries.
 Its Eurowings segment provides passenger services through a route network of 192 destinations in 60 countries.